 Munkaadók Csoportja (I. Csoport) - Related News

-The list of new work appointments for February 2018 and the most recent list of ongoing EESC work are available for download in the attachments below.
+The list of new work appointments for May 2018 and the most recent list of ongoing EESC work are available for download in the attachments below.